 At this point your pans will be clean, but you may notice some “scaling” in some areas.
 This cosmetic concern can be easily remedied with a little help from some baking soda.
 Use a damp non-abrasive cloth or sponge to rub baking onto the scaling.
 Then spray lightly with your diluted vinegar solution.
 This will activate the baking soda’s bubbly magic powers.
 After the foaming has stopped, rinse and wipe with a clean rag.
 Stand back and admire the sparkly clean perfection.

 We have been hearing good things about Barkeeper’s Friend.
 According to the product’s website, it is safe to use on cookware.
+We recommend testing this product on the underside of your pan first.

 Have you tried Barkeeper’s Friend on your pans?
 Share your results in the comments below.